UMaine PFAS Research Grant Opportunities

 Note that applicants will not use the UMaine Office of Research Assistance’s (ORA) proposal timeline or Proposal Approval Routing System (PARS) for proposal preparation or submission.

-• Awardee sends QAPP to EPA as soon as possible.
+- Awardees are responsible for sending QAPPs to EPA (see instructions below) as soon as possible.
 EPA must approve QAPPs before awardees may draw funds.
-Applicants are responsible for sending QAPPs to EPA (see instructions below).

 Pre-Proposal Components